Introduction to Financial planning career path:

 Don’t use your life savings for investments

 Whatever short-term money and emergency funds you have, make sure it is distinct from the money allocated for investments.
 Just because stock markets shoot up does not mean your gun to it by using your life savings.
 The get-rich-quick schemes are the most deceptive.
 Even if the idea of leaving cash on the sidelines is a big issue, losing the money in one go will certainly not be a small problem.
-So, don’t be swayed by the stock market and euphoria of sudden gains.
+So, don’t be swayed by the stock market and the euphoria of sudden gains.

 Watch out for financial con artists.